 Greeley County Hospital Ltcu is the sole option we were able to find in Tribune, Kansas.
 This nursing home is an A rated facility.
 This nursing home received one of the best grades we offer.
 A score in this range requires superb scores across the board.
 In addition, this facility is also based in a hospital, which often means the facility offers more extensive healthcare services.
-Headlining this nursing home's remarkable profile is its inspection rating, which is addressed in the next section.
+Headlining this nursing home's remarkable profile is its nursing rating, which is addressed in the next section.

 Greeley County Hospital Ltcu